 Step Instructions

 1 Click Logs & Monitor > Logs tab.

 2 Right-click the log and select Add Exception.

 3 Configure the settings for the exception.

-Step Instructions

-4 Configure the settings for the exception.

-5 In the New Exception Rule window:

-To show the exception in the policy, click Go to.
+4 In the New Exception Rule window: To show the exception in the policy, click Go to.
 Otherwise, click Close.

-6 Install Policy.
+5 Install the Threat Prevention Policy.